 a.
-National Staff & Consultants:
+National Staff & Consultants: Provide the number and role (operation/programme)

 The project is supported by one consultant working with other UNESCO colleagues to support the implementation of the project in terms of ensuring that working collaboration with the project counterparts is strengthened.
-UNESCO national staff provides all the logistic support required for organization of meetings, workshops, leasing with all the external Iraq counterparts to ensure they play their respective roles in the implementation of the project.
+UNESCO national staff provide all the logistic support required for organization of meetings, workshops, leasing with all the external Iraq counterparts to ensure they play their respective roles in the implementation of the project.

 b.
-International Staff:
+International Staff: Provide the number and role (operation/programme)